-The LSU Tigers are on a roll to start 2018.
-The program already boasts two Top-10 wins against the Miami Hurricanes and Auburn Tigers as they’ve climbed up to No. 6 in the most recent AP Top 25 poll.
-There’s a lot to celebrate in Baton Rouge, but one player is making the biggest impact.
+The LSU Tigers were on a roll to start 2018.
+The program locked up two Top-10 wins against the Miami Hurricanes and Auburn Tigers and climbed up to No. 6 in the AP Top 25 poll.
+There was a lot to celebrate in Baton Rouge, but one player had made the biggest impact to that point.

-No, it’s not graduate transfer quarterback Joe Burrow, although he could be the deciding factor if LSU makes a College Football Playoff run or not.
-It’s not even senior running back Nick Brossette, who ranks 16th in the country with 331 rushing yards so far this season.
-The most exciting player on LSU’s roster is graduate transfer kicker Cole Tracy, and LSU fans have found a new favorite team in the kicker’s former school.
+No, it wasn’t graduate transfer quarterback Joe Burrow, although he didn’t do too shabby the following season.
+It wasn’t even senior running back Nick Brossette, who ran for 1,039 yards and 14 touchdowns in 2018.
+The most exciting player on LSU’s roster was graduate transfer kicker Cole Tracy, and LSU fans found a new favorite team in the kicker’s former school.

 At Assumption College, Cole Tracy set school records for career points (373), points in a season (148), career field goals (68), field goals in a season (27) and twice he converted six field goals in a single game.
 In 2017, he was given the Fred Mitchell Award as the best kicker in all of the NCAA’s FCS, Division II and Division III levels.